 Tomato and Gorgonzola Spaghetti

-• Potential Allergens: Milk (in gorgonzola and cream), gluten (in pasta), and possibly Sulphites (in some preserved tomatoes or cooking creams).
+Milk (in gorgonzola and cream), Gluten (in pasta), Sulphites (in preserved tomatoes or creams)

 This spaghetti dish features a tangy gorgonzola cheese sauce with fresh tomatoes.
 It's elegant, Italian-inspired, and surprisingly easy to make as you don't need many ingredients or cooking utensils.